SCQF Level 4

 Why take this course?

-This course will provide students with a good base knowledge of the Early Education and Childcare sector.
-It provides an opportunity for students to develop their soft skills and interpersonal skills in a childcare context, and provides students with the opportunity to investigate a range of job roles and career opportunities.
+This course provides students with a good base knowledge of the early education and childcare sectors.
+It provides an opportunity for students to develop their soft skills and interpersonal skills in a childcare context, whilst providing the opportunity to investigate a range of job roles and career opportunities.

 What you will experience

 On this course you will cover a range of important topics including child development, maintaining a safe environment, accident and emergency procedures and preparing for parenthood.
 You will also develop important skills in literacy, numeracy and IT.

 The course also incorporates National 4 Care and National 4 Skills for Work Early Education & Childcare qualifications.

 Applicants should have three National 4, Intermediate 1 or General level Standard Grade qualifications, ideally including English.